Undergraduate Admission Requirements

 Advanced Standing and Transfer Credit

-4. In evaluating admission credentials of students with transfer work whose cumulative transfer grade point average is below a 2.00, all of the post-secondary transfer credit from a previous institution may be disregarded, provided the work was completed not less than four years before the time of enrollment at Washington State University.
-Application of this policy is contingent upon the evidence of extenuating circumstances that present a significant probability of future academic success.
-The Faculty Admissions Subcommittee or its designee in the Office of Admissions will consider these admission requests.
-After the student has completed 15 semester hours of satisfactory work at WSU, the student may petition to restore the credits previously withheld.
-All credit earned in courses graded C or better will be considered for restoration and, if approved, only the courses and credit (not grades or grade points) will be restored.
+- In evaluating admission credentials of students with transfer work whose cumulative transfer grade point average is below a 2.00, all of the post-secondary transfer credit from a previous institution may be disregarded, provided the work was completed not less than four years before the time of enrollment at Washington State University.
+After the student has completed 12 semester credits at WSU with a cumulative GPA of 2.0 or higher, the prior credits earned in courses graded C of better will be restored.
+Only the courses and credits, not grades or grade points, will be restored.
+The courses that were graded C- or below will remain excluded.

 Transfer credit is awarded for college-level academic credit earned based on appropriateness for WSU’s academic programs and comparableness in nature, content, academic rigor, and quality to WSU’s curriculum.
 One set of transfer course articulation tables will be used for course evaluation by all WSU campuses.
 The transfer course search tool articulation tables for courses from approved domestic and international institutions is maintained and monitored by WSU Pullman Admissions transcript evaluators and the Transfer Center in consultation with academic units.
 Transfer credit equivalencies are subject to change.